-(Grebzig 1789-1822 Naples) View of the Bay of Naples from a mountain with trees, in whose shade stands a figure, allowing the trees to frame an oval view of the sunlit bay.
+(Grebsig 1789-1822 Naples) View of the Bay of Naples from a mountain with trees, in the shade of which stands a figure, allowing the trees to shape an oval view of the sunlit bay.
 This rare, meticulously painted work, created in 1819, is a small yet significant piece by a landscape artist who left a limited legacy.
-In his youth, Valckhoff received his drawing education from Karl Wilhelm Kolbe (also known as "Eichen-Kolbe") in Dessau.
-In 1815, Valckhoff traveled to Rome, deviating from the idealized concept of art held by the German "Nazarenes."
-However, Valckhoff remained a romantic, creating landscapes that oscillate between natural depiction, atmospheric drawing, and allegory.
-In 1819, when this painting was created, he ventured more boldly to the places that many landscape artists dreamed of seeing—Sicily and Naples.
+In his youth, Walckhoff received his drawing education from Karl Wilhelm Kolbe (also known as "Eichen-Kolbe") in Dessau.
+In 1815, Walckhoff traveled to Rome, deviating from the idealized concept of art held by the German "Nazarenes."
+However, Walckhoff remained a romantic, creating landscapes that oscillate between natural depiction, atmospheric painting, and allegory.
+In 1819, when this painting was created, he boldly ventured to those places many landscape artists dreamed of seeing—Sicily and Naples.
 Three years later, he chose death by his own hand in Naples.
 A comparable view of Naples with Vesuvius (from 1820) can be found in the Georgium Palace in Dessau.
 Oil on canvas; signed and dated 1819.
 28.5 cm x 42 cm.
-Framed.
+In a frame.

 John Bernie Ledbrook